 ArcGIS Enterprise Sites provides file downloads for several item types that are added to a site’s content library.
 Various file formats are available depending on the type of item.
-For example, spatial data (feature layers, feature services, and map services) are supported in .csv, .kml, shapefile, and GeoJSON formats.
-You can also enable support for file geodatabase downloads.
+For example, spatial data (feature layers, feature services, and map services) are supported in .csv, .kml, shapefile (.shp), and GeoJSON formats.

 How downloads work

 Downloading is a process where someone requests a file format for an item that is available for download in a site's content library.

 When someone requests a download on an item's preview page, the following occurs:

 - For hosted layers, ArcGIS Enterprise Sites checks for changes before exporting a new file.
 If a dataset has been changed or updated since the last export file was created, Enterprise Sites creates a new one.
 Otherwise, the download comes from the previous export.

 Enterprise Sites supports download of content from hosted services.
 Non-hosted services will not have download options.